XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/github.md

 ## Introduction

-This guide is intended for XMPP Server developers who building on Github Actions.
+This guide is intended for XMPP Server developers who are building on Github Actions.
 It demonstrates how to add XMPP Interoperability and Standards Conformance tests integrated into a build & test pipeline.
 This assumes that you already have a pipeline established, and wish to add the additional checks.

 The checks run as their own action within the pipeline, in which they'll execute tests and output junit-esque and debugging output.
 The only prerequisite is that you've got a built server and have started it.